HenrikSamuelsson/embedding-sensors-and-motors-specialization/course-1-sensor-and-sensor-cicuit-design/video-2-common-types-of-sensors-and-motors.md

 - These components will be featured throughout the **specialization**.
 - Up next: Overview of **analog and digital interfaces** for integrating sensors and actuators into embedded systems.

+---

+[^1]: "Ergonomic sensors" is not a formal technical category.
+It generally refers to human-centered sensors that enhance user-device interaction, such as accelerometers, gyroscopes, proximity sensors, and ambient light sensors in phones, tablets, and PCs.